sabelo-dev/dashboard/README.md

 Getting Started

-To start exploring Triad Corp Makertplace, simply visit our website and start browsing our diverse range of products.
+To start exploring WWC Ecommerce, simply visit our website and start browsing our diverse range of products.
 Whether you're searching for the latest fashion trends, cutting-edge electronics, or unique home decor items, we have something for everyone.
 Happy shopping!

 Thank you for choosing Triad Corp Makertplace.
 If you have any questions or feedback, please don't hesitate to reach out to us.
 We're here to make your shopping experience exceptional.